egryaznov/thesistex/README.md

 1. Introduction -- TODO
 2. Literature Review -- DONE
-3. Methodology -- TODO
+3. Methodology -- DONE
 4. Implementation - TODO
 5. Evaluation and Discussion - TODO
 6. Conclusion - TODO

-This thesis is complete by 17%.
+This thesis is complete by 34%.